/125

 74 / 125

 BV.
-A patient with a traumatic brain injury has ICP of 32 mmHg and a Glasgow Coma Scale score of 6.
-What is the priority nursing action?
+A patient with a traumatic brain injury presents with ICP of 30 mmHg and decreased cerebral perfusion pressure.
+What is the immediate nursing action?

 75 / 125